All in the Family: Cultural impact

-As one of US television's most acclaimed and groundbreaking programs, All in the Family has been referenced or parodied in countless other forms of media.
+As one of American television's most acclaimed and groundbreaking programs, All in the Family has been referenced or parodied in countless other forms of media.
 References on other sitcoms include That '70s Show, The Simpsons, and Family Guy.

 Popular T-shirts, buttons, and bumper stickers showing O'Connor's image and farcically promoting "Archie Bunker for President" appeared around the time of the 1972 presidential election.
 In 1998, All in the Family was honored on a 33-cent stamp by the USPS.

 Archie and Edith Bunker's chairs are on display in the Smithsonian National Museum of American History.
 The originals had been purchased by the show's set designer for a few dollars at a local Goodwill thrift store and were given to the Smithsonian (for an exhibit on American television history) in 1978.
 It cost producers thousands of dollars to create replicas to replace the originals.

 Then-US President Richard Nixon can be heard discussing the show (specifically the 1971 episodes "Writing the President" and "Judging Books by Covers") on one of the infamous Watergate tapes.

 Rapper Redman has made references to Archie Bunker in a few of his songs, specifically his smoking of large cigars.

 Mad parodied the series in its 1973 special issue No. 11 entitled "Gall in the Family Fare", which also included a free flexi-disc record so the reader could listen to the parody as they read it.